×

 What are the common causes of morning lower back pain?

-Morning lower back pain is often caused by degenerative disc disease, poor sleep positions, unsupportive mattresses, overexertion from exercise, and poor ergonomics.
-To alleviate this discomfort, it’s essential to assess your sleeping habits and mattress support.
+Common causes include degenerative disc disease, poor sleep positions, unsupportive mattresses, overexertion from exercise, and poor ergonomics.

 How can I adjust my sleep position to reduce morning lower back pain?